eez-open/studio/help/en-US/components/widgets/Arc.md

 The minimum value that can be selected by the `Value` property.

+## Range min type

+Defines whether the `Range min` will be given as a Literal or as an Expression.

 ## Range max

 The maximum value that can be selected by the `Value` property.

+## Range max type

+Defines whether the `Range max` will be given as a Literal or as an Expression.

 ## Value